-Whether you are the victim of domestic violence or you have been accused of domestic violence it is a serious matter and you should seek the help of an attorney who understands the consequences for both victim and accused.
+Whether you are the victim of domestic abuse and violence or you have been accused of domestic violence it is a serious matter and you should seek the help of a domestic violence lawyer who understands the consequences for both victim and accused.

 A request for a Temporary Restraining Order (TRO) can be filed in connection to a dissolution, paternity, custody case, or on its own.
 The law regarding domestic violence is called the Domestic Violence Prevention Act (DVPA) (Fam C §§6200–6409) and may be filed at any time.

 Many studies have indicated that the most dangerous time for a victim of abuse in an intimate relationship is when he or she leaves the relationship.
 Some victims of domestic violence experience violence only after they file for dissolution.
-If you are afraid that your partner might harm you if you try to leave a relationship you should consult an attorney so you can be protected.
+If you are afraid that your partner might harm you o or someone in your family if you try to leave a relationship you should consult an attorney so you can be protected.

 A person has “perpetrated domestic violence” when he or she is found by the court to have done any of the following:

 - Intentionally or recklessly caused or attempted to cause bodily injury or sexual assault;